The 2025 Guide to Wisconsin Real Estate Assessments

 • Associated Appraisal Consultants, Inc.

-How to Appeal Property Taxes in Milwaukee, Wisconsin
+How to Appeal Property Taxes in Milwaukee, Wisconsin for 2025

 The following the general process of appealing property taxes in the City of Milwaukee.
-(Although, the COVID-19 pandemic has significantly increased the wait time for board of review meetings.)

 1. Mid-to-late April of tax year.
 The property owner will receive letter in the mail regarding a notice of change in assessment for the current tax year (if the assessed value changed from the prior year).
+Assessed values are also available to be viewed online at the City of Milwaukee Property Assessment website.

 2. Request a formal objection form.
 Send an email to assessor@milwaukee.gov requesting an objection form.
 Given that the appeal forms are property-specific, make sure to provide the property address and the property tax parcel number in the email.
 The assessor's office will then send you an objection form with the property data filled out.

-3. Third Monday in May.
+3. Third Monday in May (deadline).
 The property owner must submit the formal objection form by 4:45PM of the third Monday in May of the tax year.
 Paper forms can be found at the Assessor's Office, at City Hall (200 E. Wells St., Room 507).
 You may also request a Objection Form to be sent to you via email by calling the Assessor's Office.
 It's wise to ask for a time-stamped copy of the appeal form.

 5. Late spring/ early summer.
 Physical property inspection conducted by a City Assessor (if applicable).
-Inspections generally take about 30 minutes.

-10. Fall/Winter.
+10. Fall through Winter.
 Board of Review meeting.
 It is important to go prepared into this meeting, as it gives the property owner or representative the chance to present evidence that supports his/her estimate of the property's fair market value.
 This is where having an independent appraisal report could be invaluable as a supportive tool.
+If an appraisal was submitted as supplement to the formal objection form, it would be worthwhile for that appraiser to also attend and Board of Review meeting.

 City of Milwaukee Property Tax Links